 How to Get Help In Child Custody Appeals

-If you have any questions about appealing a trial court’s custody decision, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial consultation by phone or at our office in Altamonte Springs, Florida, just north of Winter Park.
+If you have any questions about appealing a child custody and support decision of a family court, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation by phone or at our office in Altamonte Springs, Florida, just north of Winter Park.

 At the consultation I will review the trial court's final judgment and listen to the reasons why you would like to appeal your child custody and support case.
 Then I will let you know my evaluation of the chances of success of the appeal